dbxone/dbxchain/docs/resolvable-bitassets.markdown

 also created.

 To simplify discussion, let's say Alice transfers the long shares to Lisa.
 (Long holders will have names starting with letters "L" and later, short holders will begin with "A".
-A list of alphabetical names is available in BitShares at https://github.com/BitShares/bitshares/blob/3ebe73b463d637d3c0e991d6abd4613b68bed3b6/tests/drltc_tests/tscript/genesis.py#L31 ).
+A list of alphabetical names is available in DBXChain at https://github.com/DBXChain/bitshares/blob/3ebe73b463d637d3c0e991d6abd4613b68bed3b6/tests/drltc_tests/tscript/genesis.py#L31 ).
 We have these books:

     -------------------------------------------